-- Installation Path A Automated Installation by Cloudera Manager (Non-Production Mode) on page 127 - Installation Path B Installation Using Cloudera Manager Parcels or Packages on page 136 - Installation Path C Manual Installation Using Cloudera Manager Tarballs on page 149
+- Installation Path A Automated Installation by Cloudera Manager (Non-Production Mode) - Installation Path B Installation Using Cloudera Manager Parcels or Packages on page 130 - Installation Path C Manual Installation Using Cloudera Manager Tarballs on page 143

 Unmanaged Deployment

 In an deployment not managed by Cloudera Manager, you are responsible for managing all phases of the lifecycle of CDH and managed service components on each host: installation, configuration, and service lifecycle operations such as start and stop.
 This section describes alternatives for installing CDH 5 software in an unmanaged deployment.